 Baked and oxidized paleosol was developed because hot lava was flowing on top of moist soil.
 At high temperature, available iron and water and oxygen was reacting resulting in oxidation of that iron.

 Crumbly breccia, aa-lava newly erupted lava was flowing on top of the soil, cooling down quickly which resulted in partly solidified rock flowing in highly viscous lava.
 Solidification of the material produced crumbly, chunky aggregate commonly called 'a'a-lava.
-The rock was erupted about 4.8 billion years ago.
+The rock was erupted about 4.8 million years ago.

 Massive dacite is produced by massive outflow of dacitic lava that was hot enough to flow and cool down continuously.

 Sheared dacite reflects interesting property of the silisic lava.
 Because of high SiO2 content dacite polymerizes more so than a mafic lava, resulting in its comparatively high viscosity.
 So when it cools down it viscosity is so high, that lava can't flow anymore, it starts to shear.

 Geologist has something to learn about Taos plateau volcanic field.
 He was erupted about 25 years ago.